 What we believe to be the smallest satellite roller screw in the world has been supplied for a medical application.
 The satellite roller screw type RV 3.5 x 1 mm (diameter of the screw 3.5 mm, lead 1 mm) provides a repeatability of 1 micron.
 Amazingly the new miniature assembly has the capacity to move over 20'000 times its own weight.
 A great example of a high load application successfully mastered by the satellite roller screw was recently exemplified when a standard RV style screw replaced a hydraulic cylinder within an injection moulding machine.
 Traditionally, hydraulic cylinders initiate the pressure control required within injection moulding machines to ensure mould integrity.
 Pneumatic systems cannot produce the necessary forces, and traditional ball screw designs would have to be over-sized to achieve similar forces reliably.
 During injection moulding, plastic material is heated until molten.
 A motorised auger screw forces the molten material to the end of the injection cylinder.
 Once enough material has accumulated in front of the screw, the injection process begins with injection pressure provided by hydraulic actuation.
 However, using hydraulics inevitably requires the use of hydraulic pumps, pipes, seals and control units within the machine, all of which can be bulky in design and expensive to maintain.
 The satellite roller screw product delivered the same linear forces necessary for injection, but also has the advantage of being coupled to less expensive and infinitely more adjustable closed loop electric motor drive design.

-The same program can now deliver a differential nut and screw set up (RVD).
+Interestingly, the same program can now deliver a differential nut and screw set up (RVD).
 Based on a variant of the RV and BRV screws, its components are used to produce extremely fine lead of threads or even a zero lead.
 The movement of the rollers in this somewhat complex mechanism does however prevent a wide range of travel, but does achieve a predicted and highly accurate function of proceeding at a different rate to the input rotation.
-Please note that to achieve this differential result, the nuts are larger than on the RV and BRV types.
+(Please note that to achieve this differential result, the nuts are larger than on the RV and BRV types)

 After its founding in 1970, ROLLVIS SA soon began to focus on the manufacture and marketing of satellite roller screws under the trademark.
 Now a benchmark in this highly specialized field, ROLLVIS SA has invested in the most powerful machines for the production of screws with low tolerance margins designed to individual specifications.
 A fast-growing company with a young and highly qualified workforce, ROLLVIS SA recently moved into new ultra-modern premises near to Geneva.
 It is structured to preserve its human scale and its capacity to listen and adapt perfectly to its customers’ requirements.
 Four decades and more of skills and experience combined with the latest high-end techniques ensure its products comply with the most stringent and demanding standards.

-Satellite roller screws are particularly suitable for applications where high axial loads, high speed, and high feed speeds are requested.
+Where ABSSAC excels is in the adaptation of the standard product and adding value.
+Using the Rollvis Satellite roller screws as the base product makes them particularly suitable for applications where high axial loads, high speed, and high feed speeds are required.
 Other applications to date have included flight critical aerospace apparatus, medical operating equipment and advanced machine tool operations.

 The key product advantages are: